RicCastelhano/riccastelhano.github.io/aboutme.md

 ---

 ### TL;DR:
+- Husband & father of two beautiful boys
+- A creative geek by nature *(still dreams in code)*
+- A leader by passion *(still studying about it)*
+- A former College lecturer
+- A seasoned Keynote Speaker
-- Senior Engineering Manager at SKY building the streaming apps Peacock, SkyShowtime, Showmax
+- Senior Engineering Manager at SKY building the streaming apps Peacock (30M pay subs in the US), SkyShowtime (22 European countries), Showmax (40 African countries)
-- Forever learner of Leadership
-- Seasoned Keynote Speaker
-- Former College Lecturer
-- Still daydreams about creative coding

 ### My story